YuliiaTsova/YuliiaTsova/README.md

 ### Hi there 👋

-I'm front-end developer who likes to learn, find solutions and get inspired of what I do.
+I'm a front-end developer who likes to learn, find solutions and get inspired of what I do.

 You can see my projects below.